 It is one of the most photogenic spots in the Pearl of Africa.
 There are photo opportunities from above or in the lost valley.
 Scenes leave you with lasting memories of their time on safari in Uganda.

 Please Note: Permits are required for a professional photographer that we assist in obtaining.

 Kyambura Gorge is a special place for birders.
-Various species of birds are drawn here due to the 13 different habitats found here.
+Various species of birds are drawn here due to the 13 different habitats.
 There are over 300 species of birds here.
 Most are forest dwellers, but other birds feed and then retreat to their habitats in the Savannah or wetlands close to the Kazinga channel.

-You might see some birds include falcons, blue-headed bee-eater, black and white kingfisher, and others.
+You might see some birds, including falcons, blue-headed bee-eater, black and white kingfisher, and others.
 Kyambura Gorge features over 332 species that you need to identify and look for during your birdwatching walks in Kyambura Gorge.

-It is our opinion; the hands-down winner is the exclusive Kyambura Gorge which is the best lodge to explore Gorge.
+Our opinion is that the hands-down winner is the exclusive Kyambura Gorge, which is the best lodge to explore the Gorge.

-Not only is the lodge best for those coming to visit the Gorge but Queen Elizabeth Park.
-Not only do we consider it the best lodge in Queen Elizabeth Park, but one of the best lodges in all of Uganda.
+Not only is the lodge best for those visiting the Gorge but Queen Elizabeth Park.
+We consider it the best lodge in Queen Elizabeth Park and one of the best lodges in Uganda.

 If you are a conservationist, then Kyambura Lodge should be the lodge of choice for you.
 Volcano Safari Lodges have purchased a large chunk of land, a buffer zone between villages and the Gorge.
 An area that is being restored in a way that it once was.

 Guest are invited to plant trees as part of the restoration process.
 The lodge offers birding and nature walks to give them a glimpse of where some lodge profits are going.